UPES Dehradun | B.Com Admissions 2026

 Paper 4 | Business Economics | 100 Marks | Objective |

-Candidates should note that every chapter included in the CA Foundation Business Economics syllabus is important.
+Candidates should note that every chapter included in the CA Foundation Business Economics 2025 syllabus is important.
 It is essential to thoroughly review each topic to achieve good results in the CA Foundation exam.
-Below are all the chapters and their respective topics for the CA Foundation business economics syllabus as per the new CA Foundation syllabus introduced by ICAI.
+Below are all the chapters and their respective topics for the CA Foundation business economics syllabus as per the CA Foundation syllabus introduced by the ICAI.

 Chapter 1: Introduction to Business Economics